alokrajiv/astrolark/README.md

 - **Binary File Detection**: Automatically skips binary files to keep your overview clean
 - **Interactive Wizard**: Easy configuration with a user-friendly command-line interface
 - **Non-Interactive Mode**: Use command-line options for quick scans without the wizard
+- **File and Directory Filtering**: Specify which files or directories to include in the overview

 ### 🛸 Quick Start